• twitter-icon

 Detailed GST FAQs

-Under GST Regime, every taxpayer is obliged to maintain different types of invoices.
-Below are the invoice details based on GST, which includes how to make invoices and when to make invoices.
+Under the GST Regime, every taxpayer is obliged to maintain different types of invoices.
+Below are the invoice details based on GST, which include how to make invoices and when to make invoices.

 Read Also: Goods and Services Tax Sales Bill Format in India

-It is essential to present the below things in the tax invoice:-
+It is essential to present the following things in the tax invoice:-

 • Name, address, and GSTIN of the supplier